TryKickoff/trykickoff.github.io/learn/js.md

 #### Default NPM dependencies

+* [lite-ready](https://www.npmjs.com/package/lite-ready) - Developed by Nic Bell, this is our version of DOMready that is a little bit smarter than the rest
 * [Swiftclick](https://github.com/tmwagency/swiftclick) - Developed by Ivan Hayes, SwiftClick is a library created to eliminate the 300ms click event delay on touch devices.
 * [Trak.js](https://github.com/mrmartineau/trak.js) - Developed by Zander Martineau, trak.js is a universal analytics event tracking API
-* [jQuery](https://github.com/jquery/jquery/) - A fast, small, and feature-rich JavaScript library
-* [lite-ready](https://www.npmjs.com/package/lite-ready) - Developed by Nic Bell, this is our version of DOMready that is a little bit smarter than the rest
+* [Console](https://github.com/matthewhudson/console) - Drop-in replacement for console - a cross-environment fix for missing methods

 These packages aren’t hard dependencies and can be removed by removing them from the `package.json` before your install your dependencies.